meghanhorton/jekyll-site/_work/chronicle.md

 <section>
   <div class="container">
-    <p><strong>The voice of the University must be heard.</strong> For much of Cornell University's 150+ year history, the Cornell Chronicle has served as the news source for official communications &mdash; a megaphone for promoting the University community's accomplishmentsacross the globe to an average of 140,000 unique users per month.</p>
+    <p><strong>The voice of the University must be heard.</strong> For much of Cornell University's 150+ year history, the Cornell Chronicle has served as the news source for official communications &mdash; a megaphone for promoting the University community's accomplishments across the globe to an average of 140,000 unique users per month.</p>
   </div>
 </section>